kristopherjohnson/bitsybasic/_reference/print.md

 A `PRINT` statement with no arguments sends a newline character to the display.

-A `PRINT` statement with arguments will print those arguments.
-When arguments are separated by a semicolon, then they will be displayed with no separator between them.
-When arguments are separated by a comma, they will be aligned in columns (a TAB character is sent to the output).
+A `PRINT` statement with arguments displays those arguments.
+When arguments are separated by a semicolon, then they are displayed without any separator between them.
+When arguments are separated by a comma, they are aligned in columns.

-By default, a `PRINT` statement will send a newline character to the display after processing all the arguments.
-If a semicolon is present at the end of the statement, then this newline will be suppressed, and so a subsequent `PRINT` statement will continue at position where the last one finished.
+By default, a `PRINT` statement sends a newline character to the display after processing all the arguments.
+If a semicolon is present at the end of the statement, then the newline is suppressed, and a subsequent `PRINT` statement will continue at position where the last one finished.
 If a comma is present at the end of the line, then a TAB character is sent to the display instead of a newline.

 `PR` and `?` are abbreviations for the `PRINT` keyword.